agbrs/agb/book/src/pong/02_the_gba_struct.md

 # }
 ```

-and ignore warnings for now.
+This creates an infinite loop and allows you to start building your game.

 # Running your pong game

-Although there isn't much to see at the moment (just a black screen), you can start the game by using `cargo run` or whatever worked for you in the introduction.
+At this point, your game won't do much except display a black screen.
+To run your game, use the `cargo run` command as before.

-# What we did
+# What we covered

-This was a very simple but incredibly important part of any game using `agb`.
+In this section, we covered the importance of the Gba struct in agb game development.
-All interactions with the hardware are gated via the Gba struct, which you never create yourself.
+By using the Gba struct as a gatekeeper for all hardware interactions, you can ensure that your code is safe and efficient.

-You are now ready to learn about display modes and how to start getting things onto the screen!
+You are now ready to learn about sprites and start getting things onto the screen!